 Recent property market trends and what they mean for investors

-Investing in property is confusing.
+Investing in property is confusing and property market trends come and go.
 Opportunities are wide ranging from the vanilla residential to the more exotic commercial investments.
 Within these subcategories there are a multitude of different markets, differentiated by local or regional influences, tax treatment and wider economic factors.
 Evaluating each factor is a challenging task.
 Equally, traditional property investment routes, such as buy-to-let, typically expose the smaller scale investor to a lack of diversification and increased tax liabilities.
 Now, as technology solutions become available, platforms such as Brickowner are able to provide tax efficient diversified opportunities prospected by experts in their niche previously unavailable to the small-scale individual investor wishing to earn monthly income.

 Appreciating the complexity of the property market is key to interpreting wider market trends.
 Nationwide Building Society has reported a reduction in annual residential house price growth in August to 2.1% from 2.9% in July.
 However, this drop only considers a narrow period of time and does not reflect regional or local market factors.
 For example, Between January 2005 and June 2017, the ONS recorded average monthly house price increases of 0.746% and 0.266% for London and the North East retrospectively.
 Therefore, different regions of the country are exposed to different market forces.
 Moreover, locally, pockets of property experience wildly different price changes.
 Trends also vary depending on the timescale viewed.